-On this page we have gathered some information you might find useful while you are visiting the competitions in Östersund.
+On this page we have gathered important information you might find useful while you are visiting the competitions in Östersund.

 Can’t find what you’re looking for?
 Let us know at firstname.lastname@example.org